Designated safeguarding lead: Tracey Butler Kemp

 Or Email: firstname.lastname@example.org

-If a member of staff has cause to be concerned that a child may be subject to any form of abuse, then the the school will follow child protection procedures and inform Children’s Services of its concern.
+If a member of staff, or anyone affiliated with the school, has cause to be concerned that a child may be subject to any form of abuse, then the the school will follow child protection procedures and inform Children’s Services of its concern.